Leveraging genomic deep learning models for the prediction of non-coding variant effects: Discussion

-For both supervised and self-supervised approaches, models are fundamentally limited by the amount of sequence diversity available for training, which may be particularly relevant for their ability to understand the effects of small sequence variations.
-High-throughput profiling of diverse synthetic DNA sequences has been proposed as an additional source of training data \cite{deBoer2023}.
-Several studies have trained deep learning models on MPRA data, primarily in the context of sequence design \cite{movva2019deciphering, de2022deepstarr, reddy2023pretraining, gosai2023machine}, and additional work is needed to test whether such approaches can predict the effects of naturally occurring, trait-relevant genetic variation.
-As the scale and throughput of MPRA and CRISPR-based experiments continues to grow, we anticipate that these datasets will become a rich source of training data for genomic deep learning models.
-In parallel, models trained on single cell data (such as scBasset \cite{Yuan2022}) and approaches to predict context-specific effects without explicit training data (such as ChromDragoNN \cite{nair2019integrating}) may be effective for predicting context-specific variant effects in cell types for which we have little or no experimental assay data.
+All models are fundamentally limited by the amount of sequence diversity available for training, which constrains their ability to understand the effects of small sequence variations.
+The model design choices that enable good performance on reference sequence training data may be suboptimal for variant effect prediction \cite{Kathail2024}, highlighting the importance of considering variant-based training and evaluation.
+In particular, future work should systematically explore training models on data from a variety of MPRA designs, such as random sequences \cite{deBoer2023} or mutagenized endogenous sequences, to evaluate whether this additional sequence diversity can improve variant effect prediction in the context of naturally occurring, trait-relevant genetic variation.
+As the scale and throughput of MPRA and CRISPR-based experiments continues to grow, we anticipate that these datasets will become a rich source of training and evaluation data for genomic deep learning models.